tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Neuron summary](Images/tf_neuro_summary.png)

-Explain to students that once that the structure of the model has been defined, it is compiled using a loss function and optimizer.
+Explain to students that once the structure of the model has been defined, it is compiled using a loss function and optimizer.

 ```python
 neuron.compile(loss="binary_crossentropy", optimizer="adam", metrics=["accuracy"])